 44. HOLIDAY ON A FARM

-You don’t have to go abroad to have a great holiday – why not stay at a farm and spend some time in the beautiful British countryside?
-It’s the perfect holiday for a family because the kids can get involved with feeding the animals and you can all enjoy a taste of country life.
+You don’t have to go abroad to have a great holiday.
+Why not stay on a farm and spend some time in the beautiful British countryside?
+It’s the perfect holiday for a family.
+Kids can get involved with feeding the animals and you can all enjoy a taste of country life.
 Try Farm Stay UK for a list of quality approved farm accommodation.

 45. GET A FREE PERSONAL SHOPPER